 NAS devices integrate with the credential store.
 Credentials stored in the credential store can be used for multiple NAS devices and NAS shares.
 This article describes the procedure to edit a NAS device.
 It also describes how to remove a NAS device from the Hybrid Workloads Management Console.

 Only a cloud administrator can delete a NAS device from the management console.
 If you are a group administrator, you can delete a NAS device that belongs to the administrator group that you manage.
-After you delete a NAS device, Druva Phoenix purges the backup data of that device from the warm storage, thus freeing up space.
+After you delete a NAS device, Druva purges the backup data of that device from the warm storage, thus freeing up space.

 Edit a NAS device

 You can edit the NAS device to change the IP/FQDN of the NAS device, the NAS device credentials, and the display name of the device.
 You can also change the proxies mapped to this device.

 - Log in to the Hybrid Workloads Management Console.

 - Select the workload from the Protect menu.
 Note that if the All Organizations menu is enabled, you have to first select an organization that has your NAS device and then select the workload.

 - The right pane displays a list of all the NAS devices.
 Select the NAS device that you need to edit, and click Edit Device.

 - On the Edit Device page, you can edit the following details: